Michigan Tax and Labor Law Summary

 Workers' Compensation Insurance

 Household employers in Michigan are required to carry a workers' compensation insurance policy if their employee works 35 hours or more per week for at least 13 weeks during a 52 week period.
 It's very important insurance, which assists with medical expenses and lost wages if an employee has a work-related injury or illness.
 It also provides protection to the employer since workers who accept benefits generally forfeit their right to sue the employer regardless of fault.
 Whether it's required in your situation or not, we recommend obtaining coverage.
-As part of the HomePay setup process, we can guide you to a convenient, affordable solution.
+You can get an instant quote and purchase a policy online or by contacting our workers’ compensation advisor, Clarke White, at 804-267-1210 or email@example.com.

 Michigan unemployment insurance is a state-managed program that provides financial assistance to help laid-off workers make ends meet until they can find another job.
 This insurance is funded through taxes that employers are required to pay on wages paid to employees.
 These taxes flow into a general fund and unemployment benefits are distributed from the fund to employees who are let go from their job due to no fault of their own.
 The Michigan Department of Labor & Economic Growth (DLEG) determines whether or not an applicant qualifies for benefits after reviewing their online or paper application and/or by conducting a telephone interview.
 Benefits paid to a former employee by the DLEG may trigger a future tax rate increase for the employer.